| Read Time: 4 minutes

 How to Calculate Unpaid Wages in California

 To obtain the most accurate calculation of your unpaid wages in California, speak to a knowledgeable employment attorney about your case.
-A calculation can involve making sure you are paid the correct rates according to your employment agreement and California’s minimum wage and overtime laws.
-If your employer denies your right to breaks, you must receive an additional hour of pay for every day on which a break is denied.
+A calculation can involve ensuring you are paid the correct rates according to your employment agreement and California’s minimum wage and overtime laws.
+If your employer denies your right to breaks, you must receive an additional hour of pay every day a break is denied.
 And if you are not paid timely, your employer may be subject to a waiting time penalty.
 You might also be entitled to punitive damages if your employer’s violation of the law is exceptionally bad.

 Speak to the Law Office of John Dalton Today

 John Dalton has over 25 years of experience advocating for employees harmed by their employers.
 John practices law to ensure big companies and employers do not trample upon the rights of California’s workforce.
 He has had unprecedented success representing employees in employment disputes, and he wants to help you.
-Please contact us today for a consultation.

 • Contact Us for a Consultation Schedule your free consultation.